 Generally speaking, the less you pay for the outsourcing, the more effort you have to put into building a very detailed definition document and managing the development process to ensure quality output.
-We will get back to this in a later article when we talk about finding a partner.
+We will get back to this in a later chapter when we talk about finding a partner.

 Enter user story mapping

 There are several ways to approach scoping your product.
 In this article, I will introduce you to user story mapping.
 User stories help you step into your user's shoes and see the product from their eyes.